WILLIAM FREEMAN Executive Director of People of Purpose

 As a youth William learned how to trim trees and sell his services to others without taking no for answer.
 Even without a business background, he became known as a great salesperson.
 It was at the age of 19 that he entered the Navy.
 Upon reflection William realized this was not the best decision for him.
 It was not a successful experience and led him to believe that he had been a failure in his life.
 He made decisions which led to incarceration in Florida jails and prisons.
 Fortunately, at the age of 49, he made up his mind that this time in prison would be the last time he would be behind bars and have a number for his name.

 While in prison William acquired over 30 certifications, including areas such as thinking for change, commercial driver’s license, parenting and using a forklift.
 He gained advance leadership skills through Toastmasters and a Bronze Communication award which helped him learn how to speak in public before an audience and how to become a strong, passionate leader.

-Also while in prison William realized that “returning citizens” or the men and women who were reentering society following their incarcerations were having very rough roads to travel in all areas of their lives.
+Also while in prison William realized that “returning citizens”, the men and women who were reentering society following their incarcerations, were having a very rough road to travel in all areas of their lives.
 From housing to employment to rebuilding familial, social, and personal relationships and in many more areas there were limited resources and support.

 In 2019 as William left prison, he knew he was on the road to turning his life around and would do all he could to help others do the same.
-As he had learned the skills that would serve as the framework or foundation for People of Purpose, he was ready to fully involve those who believed in his vision and engage them so that men and women who would seek or be referred to People of Purpose would find both purpose and the support needed from both peers and people who cared about them so that they too would become productive citizens.
+As he had learned the skills that would serve as the framework and foundation for People of Purpose, he was ready to fully involve those who believed in his vision.
+Some of his 'mentors' now serve as Board members and provide support and direction for men and women who seek support and/or are referred to People of Purpose.

 Since that time, William has developed a board, incorporated as a 501(c)3 nonprofit and he, working with his board, has initiated efforts to begin to carry out his vision.